Futila/Futila/README.md

 ### Hi there!
 It´s Fernando Futila here 😎👋

-- 🌱 I’m currently learning Web Developement.
+- 🌱 I’m a Frontend Web Developer.
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: A TV series I’ve watched all the way through more than once is Prison Break!